FLIPHAT: Joint Differential Privacy for High Dimensional Sparse Linear Bandits: PROBLEM FORMULATION

-\textbf{Connection with Prior Works on Private LCB.} Privacy in the LCB setting has been studied in several prior works under different notions of DP. \cite{shariff2018differentially} first studied LCB under $(\epsilon,\delta)$-JDP.
+\textbf{Connection with Prior Works on Private LCB.} \cite{shariff2018differentially} first studied LCB under $(\epsilon,\delta)$-JDP.
 Their proposed UCB-based algorithm enjoys $\tilde{O}(d\sqrt{T/\eps })$\footnote{$\tilde{O}(\cdot)$ hides the poly-logarithmic dependence in $T$ and $d$.} regret bound.
 However, \textit{their notion of JDP is slightly weaker as it only considers the privacy of future actions}. \cite{garcelon2022privacy} considered a stronger definition of JDP (same as Definition \ref{def: JDP}), and proposed an algorithm with $\tilde{O}(d T^{2/3}/\epsilon^{1/3})$ regret.
-This is a better regret guarantee than that of \cite{shariff2018differentially}, when $\epsilon = O(T^{-1/2})$.
+Still, achieving the known lower bound under JDP~\citep{he2022reduction}, i.e. $\Omega(\sqrt{dT\log K} + \frac{d}{\epsilon+\delta})$, is an open question.
 There is a parallel line of works~\citep{zheng2020locally, han2021generalized, chowdhury2022distributed} that considers Local Differential Privacy (LDP) under the LCB setting.
 LDP is a much stronger notion of privacy compared to the central nature of JDP.
-Therefore, the algorithms under LDP typically suffer a worse regret guarantee (ref.
+Therefore, the algorithms under LDP typically suffer a worse regret guarantee, i.e. $\Omega(\sqrt{dT}/\eps)$.
+In another stream, \cite{hanna2024differentially} and \cite{azize2023privacy} considered the reward-DP model under the LCB setting, which only aims to privatize the reward stream.
+Under an adversarial (contexts) setting, \cite{hanna2024differentially} obtains $\tilde{O}(d \sqrt{T} + d^{2}/\epsilon)$, and \cite{azize2023privacy} obtains $\tilde{O}(\sqrt{dT} + d/\epsilon)$ regret under stochastic setting that matches the lower bound.
+However, all these algorithms suffer a polynomial dependence in $d$, i.e. $\Omega(\sqrt{d})$ in non-private term and $\Omega(d)$ in private term, which are not desirable in high-dimension.
+In our work, we propose a novel algorithm under the SLCB setting that only scales poly-logarithmically on the dimension $d$ under JDP (ref.
 Table \ref{table: prior work}).
-However, the algorithm of \cite{han2021generalized} matches the lower bound $\Omega(\sqrt{dT}/\eps)$ (in terms of $T$).
-In another line of work, \cite{hanna2024differentially} and \cite{azize2023privacy} considered the reward-DP model under the LCB setting, which only aims to privatize the reward stream.
-Under an adversarial (contexts) setting, \cite{hanna2024differentially} proposed an algorithm that enjoys $\tilde{O}(d \sqrt{T} + d^{2}/\epsilon)$. \cite{azize2023privacy} improved the bound to $\tilde{O}(\sqrt{dT} + d/\epsilon)$ under stochastic setting along with a matching lower bound in $T$.
-However, all these algorithms suffer a polynomial dependence in $d$, which is not desirable in high-dimension.
-In our work, we propose a novel algorithm under the SLCB setting that only scales poly-logarithmically on the dimension $d$ under JDP.
 Moreover, our regret upper and lower bounds demonstrate a phase transition in the regret in the SLCB setting under JDP, similar to \citep{garcelon2022privacy,azize2022privacy}.